 Meeder Asset Management, Inc. (MAM) is a wholly owned subsidiary of Meeder Investment Management.
 The parent company also has two other subsidiary advisories: Meeder Advisory Services, Inc. (MAS) and Meeder Public Funds, Inc. (MPF).
-MAM is the arm of the firm that works with individual clients, and it manages nearly $2.8 billion in assets.
+MAM is the arm of the firm that works with individual clients.

-The MAM staff of 94 employees includes 34 advisors, 42 registered representatives of broker-dealers and five licensed insurance agents (some people may have more than one role).
+The MAM staff includes both broker-dealers and licensed insurance agents (some people may have more than one role).
 The firm is located in Dublin, Ohio, and has regional investment consultants across the country.

 Meeder Asset Management Background

 Robert Meeder, Sr. founded the firm in 1974, specializing in tactical investing, or what he called back then “Defensive Equity Strategy.”
 He still owns part of the company, along with his son Bob Meeder, who has been serving as president and CEO since 1995.
 Another Meeder - Susan - joined the company in 2009 and serves as chief administrative officer.
 Six other members of the executive team have small stakes.

 Meeder Asset Management Client Types and Minimum Account Sizes

 MAM, which advises Meeder Funds, works with individuals, families, businesses, institutions, registered investment companies, local government investment pools and qualified retirement plans who manage investments for their shareholders and participants.

 The firm does not publish its minimums, but generally they depend on the investment program and platform.
 Terms and conditions are provided in the company’s agreements.